Insula (building): Construction

-Strabo notes that insulae, like domus, had running water and sanitation, but this type of housing was sometimes constructed at minimal expense for speculative purposes, resulting in insulae of poor construction.
+Strabo notes that insulae, like domūs, had running water and sanitation, but this type of housing was sometimes constructed at minimal expense for speculative purposes, resulting in insulae of poor construction.
 They were built in timber, brick, and later Roman concrete, and were prone to fire and collapse, as described by Juvenal, the Roman satirist.
 Among his many business interests, Marcus Licinius Crassus speculated in real estate and owned numerous insulae in the city.
 When one collapsed from poor construction, Cicero purportedly stated that he was happy that he could charge higher rents for a new building than the collapsed one.

-Living quarters were typically smallest in the building's uppermost floors, with the largest and most expensive apartments being located on the bottom floors.
+Living quarters were typically the smallest in the building's uppermost floors, with the largest and most expensive apartments being located on the bottom floors.

-The insulae could be built up to nine storeys, before Augustus introduced a height limit of about 68 feet.
-Later, this was reduced further, to about 58 feet.
+The insulae could be built up to nine storeys, before Augustus introduced a height limit of about 70 Roman feet (20.7 m).
+Later, this was reduced further, to about 60 Roman feet (17.75 m).
 The notably large Insula Felicles or Felicula was located near the Circus Flaminius in Regio IX; the early Christian writer Tertullian condemns the hubris of multiple-story buildings by comparing the Felicles to the towering homes of the gods.
 It is posited that a typical insula would accommodate over 40 people in only 3600 sqft; however, an entire structure could comprise about six to seven apartments, each covering about 1000 sqft in floor area.
-The only surviving insula in Rome is the five storey Insula dell'Ara Coeli dating from the 2nd century AD, which is found at the foot of the Capitoline Hill.
+The only surviving insula in Rome is the five-storey Insula dell'Ara Coeli dating from the 2nd century AD, which is found at the foot of the Capitoline Hill.

 Because of safety issues and extra flights of stairs, the uppermost floors of insulae were the least desirable, and thus the cheapest to rent.